Why Do I Feel Unsafe With Other People As a Survivor of Trauma?

 • Always come back to compassion, not judgement, criticism, shaming, blaming, demand, etc.

-• Engage in some sort of daily somatic practice
+• Engage in some sort of daily somatic practice and do it slowly and mindfully

 • Yoga